simonehagey/orbdot/docs/source/example_wasp-12.rst

      - :math:`0.000984^{\,+0.000070}_{\,+0.000061}`
      - :math:`0.001072^{\,+0.000080}_{\,-0.000064}`

-The following plot displays the timing residuals of WASP-12 b with future projections of all three timing models, shown with 300 random draws from the weighted posterior samples.
-Each data point represents the difference between an observed time and the time predicted by the best-fit constant-period model.
+The following plot displays the timing residuals of WASP-12 b with future projections of all three models, shown with 300 random draws from the weighted posterior samples.
+Each data point is the difference between the observed time and the time predicted by the best-fit constant-period model.
 OrbDot automatically detects the previous model fits by matching the ``suffix`` argument of :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit`, which we left blank for this example.

 .. image:: _static/ttv_precession_plot.png